 They are based in the UK but have excellent distribution in the US, Australia, New Zealand, and the UK.
-They have published several well known authors including Chuck Wendig and K.W.
+They have published several well-known authors including Chuck Wendig and K.W.
 Jeter.
-Books they have published have gone on to win major awards including the Arthur C. Clarke Award, the Hugo Award, the Prometheus Award, the Aurealis, and Ditmar award.
+Books they have published have gone on to win major awards including the Arthur C. Clarke Award, as well as the Hugo, Prometheus, Aurealis, and Ditmar awards.

-Angry Robot has one to two open reading periods a year, where they consider unsolicited and unagented manuscripts.
-A number of the award winning books they have published were discovered during previous open reading periods.
-Check their website to see if/when an open reading period is scheduled.
+Angry Robot has one open reading period a year, where they consider unsolicited and unagented manuscripts.
+A number of the award-winning books they have published were discovered during previous open reading periods.